jbakse/compform_notes/content/week_1_tile/index.md

 > I can't decide what to work on today.

 If you have more than one idea, just pick one at random.
 Don't change your mind, just run with it.
-You are only investing an hour two.
-If you have no ideas, review the class notes, do some Google image searches, be open to *any* idea that pop up.
+You are only investing an hour or two.
+If you have no ideas, review the class notes, do some Google image searches, be open to *any* idea that pops up.
 Just run with the first bad idea.

 > I can't get whatever technology we are working on this week to work; my computer is broken; I missed class and I'm lost; I'm just lost this week.
 What should I do?